0xdeadbeer/netbox-simplified/README.md

   <img src="https://raw.githubusercontent.com/netbox-community/netbox/develop/docs/netbox_logo.svg" width="400" alt="NetBox logo" />
 </div>

-NetBoxSimplified is a side project whose main goal is to make NetBox easier and more family friendly to smaller companies.
-Comes predefined with some basic settings and encourages the client to customize netbox as much as they want.
+NetBoxSimplified is a side project whose main goal is to make NetBox easier to use inside smaller companies.
+Comes predefined with some basic settings and encourages the users to customize netbox as much as they want.

 ### Discussion

 * [GitHub Discussions](https://github.com/osamu-kj/NetboxSimplified/discussions) - Discussion forum hosted by GitHub; ideal for Q&A and other structured discussions
-* [Discord Server](https://discord.gg/dH6s5EdP) - Real-time chat hosted by Discord; best for unstructured discussion or just hanging out

 ### Installation